Dart-Code/Website/index.md

 ## Refactorings and Code Fixes

-A full list of supporting refactors is [available here](/docs/refactorings-and-code-fixes/).
+A full list of supported refactors is [available here](/docs/refactorings-and-code-fixes/).

 ## Analytics